influxdata/telegraf/README.md

 Telegraf requires golang version 1.9 or newer, the Makefile requires GNU make.

-Dependencies are managed with [gdm](https://github.com/sparrc/gdm), which is installed by the Makefile if you don't have it already.

 1. [Install Go](https://golang.org/doc/install) >=1.9
 2. [Install dep](https://golang.github.io/dep/docs/installation.html) ==v0.5.0
 3. Download Telegraf source: